RobertFrenette/S-3_2017/05_Unit_3_Projects/README.md

 ## Unit 3 Projects

-This Section covers the Unit 3 Projects.
+This Section covers the Unit 3 Projects A & B.

 ### JSFiddles: